eth0net/ExoticCrucible/README.md

 ## Features

-Adds a new heatsink for Save Our Ship 2 to produce exotic particles from excess hull heat and power.
+Adds a new exotic crucible for Save Our Ship 2 to produce exotic particles from excess hull heat and power.

 ## Existing Saves